 Manto (basic Chinese bun dough)

-This is a simple dim sum dish made with basic Chinese bun dough.
-It's also recommended to slice it down the middle and fill it with ingredients.
-You can make a variety of Chinese buns using this dough as a base, so please give it a try.
+This is a simple dim sum made with basic Chinese steamed bun dough.
+We recommend slicing it in half and filling it with ingredients.
+You can make a variety of steamed buns using this dough as a base, so please give it a try!

-The lukewarm water you add to the dry yeast will not ferment if it's too hot or too cold.
-If no bubbles appear after 10 minutes, please make it again.
+The lukewarm water added to the dry yeast should not be too hot or too cold, as it will not ferment.
+If no bubbles appear after 10 minutes, please start over.

 Chinese